The rule.

 Landing page: “Withdraw anytime.”

 “Withdraw anytime” implies instant, unconditional liquidity.
-The whitepaper documents a 5-day window with a liquidity condition.
 The landing page misrepresents the redemption right.

 Whitepaper: “Investors may lose all of their capital.”